21prnv/askcmd/README.md

 ## 💖 Support

-If you find AskCmd helpful:
+If you find asktocmd helpful:
 - ⭐ Give it a star on GitHub
 - 📢 Share it with your fellow developers
 - 🐦 Follow the creator on Twitter for updates